-The Travel Technology Association, or Travel Tech, is the association for online travel companies (OTCs) and global distribution systems (GDSs), and is dedicated to connecting consumers and travel providers, eliminating barriers to travel, and protecting consumers.
+The Travel Technology Association is the premier trade association for the travel technology industry, representing the leading online travel companies, travel technology solutions providers, and short-term rental companies, and is dedicated to connecting consumers and travel providers, eliminating barriers to travel, and protecting the traveling public.

 Washington, D.C. – The Travel Technology Association welcomes AirBnB, HomeAway and TripAdvisor as its newest members.
 These three companies are the leading innovators in the peer-to-peer economy, providing immense benefits to travelers, short-term rental owners/hosts, small businesses and communities.

 “We are excited to welcome AirBnB, HomeAway, and TripAdvisor to Travel Tech,” said Steve Shur, President of Travel Tech.
 “These three innovators are transforming the way millions around the globe travel with platforms that plug travelers into local economies and provide property owners with a valuable source of income.”

 HomeAway, based in Austin, Texas,…

 Washington, D.C. – The Travel Technology Association, or Travel Tech, the trade association for leaders in the online travel industry, release the following statement after Colorado’s Court of Appeals ruled decisively in favor of online travel companies (OTCs) and reversed a previous decision by a lower trial court.
 The Court of Appeals affirmed the reality that OTCs are not hotels and thus the compensation they retain for their services is not subject to tax.

 “We applaud the Colorado Court of Appeals ruling that Colorado hotel tax laws do not apply to OTCs and…